Avanade/DevOpsHOL/README.md

 ```

 Once the script above completes, you can use the following to start the VM and check to see that everything was installed correctly.
->**Note:** Some times this all works great but other times, the Chocolety packages do not install when the VM is first created so you may need to run cinst for the individual packages to complete the environment setup.

 ```PowerShell
 Start-AzureRmVM -ResourceGroupName $ResourceGroupName -Name $VmName